 The incoming C-suite team must internally scrutinize A/R days and margins for hospital revenue cycle turnaround versus external factors.
-Contributing factors to organizational failure are mainly internal in nature, "caused by poor management of internal resources and capabilities."Yet outgoing management teams "often point to market factors for lackluster hospital revenue cycle performance.
-But lagging accounts receivable days and shrinking hospital margins usually indicate that it is time for an internal hospital revenue cycle turnaround project."
+Contributing factors to organizational failure are mainly internal in nature, "caused by poor management of internal resources and capabilities[1]."Yet outgoing management teams "often point to market factors for lackluster hospital revenue cycle performance.
+But lagging accounts receivable days and shrinking hospital margins usually indicate that it is time for an internal hospital revenue cycle turnaround project[40]."

-"Identifying the degradation in the revenues is the first step toward a long-term solution....Improving existing revenue falls squarely on the shoulders of the CFO.... and putting people in place to improve it.
-Evaluating the ability of the CFO to meet these goals must be one of the new CEO's first priorities.In that regard it is also interesting to note that a study by Langabeer found that organizations with an unsuccessful outcome tended to have the turnaround driven by the CFO or the finance department, whereas successful turnaround organizations were led by the CEO and the management team.
-The explanation given was that a CFO typically relies on financial strategies alone, whereas the CEO and the management team offer a more comprehensive view of clinical programs and services.1 situation is to starve or cut clinical services indiscriminately across-the-board.
+"Identifying the degradation in the revenues is the first step toward a long-term solution....
+Improving existing revenue falls squarely on the shoulders of the CFO.... and putting people in place to improve it.
+Evaluating the ability of the CFO to meet these goals must be one of the new CEO's first priorities[21].
+In that regard it is also interesting to note that a study by Langabeer found that organizations with an unsuccessful outcome tended to have the turnaround driven by the CFO or the finance department, whereas successful turnaround organizations were led by the CEO and the management team.
+The explanation given was that a CFO typically relies onfinancial strategies alone, whereas the CEO and the management team offer a more comprehensive view of clinical programs and services[1].

+One mistake to avoid while facing a dire financial situation is to starve or cut clinical services indiscriminately across-the-board.
 This contraction strategy usually has only a short-lived positive effect on cost reduction but a lasting devastating effect on patient access.
 Thus, it frequently results in an unsuccessful turnaround.
-In contrast, retrenching less and rebounding faster is a better strategy.
+In contrast, retrenching less and rebounding faster is a better strategy[1][18].